aman-2-5/Secure-AWS-Multi-Tier-Architecture-Threat-Monitoring/README.md

 Logged by CloudTrail

-Traceable for forensic investigation
+Traceable for forensic analysis

-🧪 Use Cases

-Cloud security demonstrations
+🏆 Key Learnings

+Importance of network isolation in cloud security

+Effective use of IAM for access control

+Role of audit logs in incident response

-Network architecture studies
+Defense-in-depth architecture principles

-IAM policy testing

-Incident response practice

-Educational projects

-Cybersecurity portfolio project
+Real-world simulation of unauthorized access scenarios

 🔮 Possible Enhancements

+Future improvements could include:

-NAT Gateway for private subnet internet access
+NAT Gateway for controlled private subnet internet access

-AWS GuardDuty for advanced threat detection
+AWS GuardDuty for advanced threat intelligence

 AWS WAF for web application protection

 Security Groups and Network ACL hardening

-SIEM integration for centralized monitoring
+Integration with SIEM tools for centralized monitoring

-⚠️ Disclaimer

-This project is intended for educational and authorized testing purposes only.
-All activities were performed within a controlled AWS environment owned by the project author.
+📌 Conclusion

+This project demonstrates how a secure multi-tier architecture can be implemented in AWS using core security services.
+By combining network isolation, strict IAM policies, encrypted storage, and activity monitoring, the system effectively prevents and detects unauthorized access attempts.

+Such architectures form the foundation of enterprise-grade cloud security deployments.

 👨‍💻 Author

-AMAN LODHA
-Cloud Security
+Aman Lodha
+Secure AWS Multi-Tier Architecture & Threat Monitoring Project